12 Longest Bridges In The World | 2023 Edition

 Country: China

 Line 1 of Wuhan Metro is an elevated metro line in Hubei.
 It is the world’s longest continuous metro viaduct.
-It is the first metro line in China to have been wrongly referred to as a light rail system in Chinese terminology because it is elevated.
+Interestingly, it was the first metro line in China to be mistakenly labeled as a light rail system in Chinese terminology due to its elevated structure.

 Satellite view